Scalable Cross-Attention Transformer for Cooperative Multi-AP OFDM Uplink Reception: Performance evaluation

 \subsection{Experimental Protocol}

-\textbf{Training:} The proposed Transformer-based joint decoder is trained for 30,000 steps using the Adam optimizer.
+\textbf{Training:} Our model is trained for 30,000 steps using the Adam optimizer.
 A batch size of 16 is used, where each item in the batch corresponds to a full multi-AP observation $\{\mathbf{Y}^{(r)}\}_{r=1}^{N_R}$ from an independently generated random topology.
-The neural network models are built and trained using \textbf{TensorFlow} on an NVIDIA RTX 4090 (24 GB).

-\textbf{Evaluation:} We compute BER using 5,000 Monte Carlo iterations.
+\textbf{Evaluation:} We compute the BER using 5,000 Monte Carlo iterations.
 In every iteration, a random UE/AP placement is generated, and a batch of 16 independent resource grids is transmitted.
 Each iteration is evaluated at the mean $E_b/N_0$ across the $N_R$ receive links and yields one BER sample at that $E_b/N_0$.
 To reduce run-to-run variability, we repeat the entire evaluation 5 times with independent random seeds and report the mean BER across the five runs.
 The final BER curve is then smoothed using kernel smoothing with a 1\,dB bandwidth.